murthy2609/Portifolio/README.md

 ## ❓ FAQ (OPTIONAL) <a name="faq"></a>

-- **What is the purpose of HTML**
+- **What is the purpose of having portifolio site**

-  - HTML is used to create static page
+  - Portfolio site should be responsive and used to showcase our talent

-- **What is the purpose of CSS**
+- **What technologies are used to develop this portfolio site**

-  - CSS is used to style the static page
+  - HTML and CSS Flex technologies are used to develop this portfolio site.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>